r3k4t/kalireaver/README.md

 <h6>Author : RKT </h6>

-kailreaver  is a WPS brute force attack tool.Its build on python or c program.It can idenitify wireless password very fast.
+kailreaver  is a WPS brute force attack tool.Its build on python or shell program.It can idenitify wireless password very fast.

 ### Setup ###